Drug Paraphernalia

 Most of us know that the chances of being penalized or convicted for possessing, selling, manufacturing, and distributing controlled substances are very high.

-What most may not be aware of is that you can be penalized for possessing, selling, manufacturing, and distributing certain types of drug paraphernalia as well.
+What most may not be aware of is that you can be penalized for possessing, selling, manufacturing, and distributing certain types of drugs and drug paraphernalia as well.

 Even Association With Drug Paraphernalia May Be A Crime

 Any association with such drug paraphernalia may be considered a criminal offense.
-You may actually face criminal charges for being associated with drug paraphernalia even without facing charges for the actual drugs.
+You may face criminal charges for being associated with drug paraphernalia even without facing charges for the actual drug crimes.

 Even though such charges are typically not as intense as actual drug charges, your criminal record still takes a hit if you are ever found guilty.